himanshubalani/Hertz/clxcxuuoo00070aju46wh3rjj.md

 ### Deployment

 I used **GitHub Pages** to deploy my portfolio website as it is very easy and reliable.
 I just need to push the build files to the [repository](https://github.com/himanshubalani/himanshubalani.github.io) and a deployment is made.
 I always wanted my own domain.
-So after thinking about it, I bought my first domain name, [himanshubalani.com](https://himanshubalani.com) and added the DNS record for GitHub Pages so thst my website can use the custom domain.
+So after thinking about it, I bought my first domain name, [himanshubalani.com](https://himanshubalani.com) and added the DNS record for GitHub Pages so that my website can use the custom domain.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1718262523182/7bf3561f-ca84-46a6-b60d-359d30e54ed6.png align="center")

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">😅</div>
-<div data-node-type="callout-text">That's three "himanshubalani" mentions in a small part of the screen.
+<div data-node-type="callout-text">That's three "himanshu balani" mentions in a small part of the screen.
 There are five on the homepage!
 It might be excessive, but sometimes you have to do what you have to do.
 Haha!</div>
 </div>

 ### A Challenge

 One of the challenges I faced was optimizing the initial load time.
 Flutter web apps can be hefty, so I had to employ various optimization techniques to ensure the site loaded quickly and ran smoothly.
-This included lazy loading images, minimizing the use of heavy animations, using widgets wisely, ensuring efficient state management and editing the load script to run and parse in parallel so that Page Loading times are improved.
+This included lazy loading images, minimizing the use of animations, using widgets wisely, ensuring efficient state management and editing the load script to run and parse in parallel so that Page Loading times are improved.

 You can read more about how I improved my portfolio's performance in my previous blog post below-